Morris Hospital & Healthcare Centers has been awarded Primary Stroke Certification from the Healthcare Facilities Accreditation Program (HFAP).

 Support following a Stroke

 Morris Hospital offers a stroke and aphasia support group for individuals and their loved ones who have experienced the loss of physical function or communication due to a stroke or other neurological event.
-Follow this link for meeting dates and times.
+Due to the pandemic, the stroke and aphasia support group is unable to meet, but we encourage you to watch their educational video.
 For more information, contact Speech Therapy department at Morris Hospital, at 815-705-7411.